Swissbite/swissbite/projects.md

 ## 2020 - today: [EnergieSchweiz.ch](https://www.energieschweiz.ch)
 Relaunch [energieschweiz.ch](https://www.energieschweiz.ch), redesign of the architecture to a completely headless, content reusable and statically generated site with many services and tools.

+In 2022, with the same technical setup and infrastructure, EnergieSchweiz launched two distinct campaigns ([fahr-mit-dem-strom.ch](https://www.fahr-mit-dem-strom.ch), [nicht-verschwenden.ch](https://www.nicht-verschwenden.ch) and in addition their buisness report in a digital way.
+This included the enhancement of the content model as well improvment of the abilities of styling and animations in the setup.

 My roles:

 - Software and solution architect